-The proposed bill, if enacted, would amend current statutes regarding groundwater storage and recovery well permits.
-Specifically, it would require the Director of the Arizona Department of Water Resources (ADWR) to assume that a recovery well is within the area of impact of stored water if the applicant does not submit a separate hydrologic study and the well is located within one mile of certain specified locations, including the exterior boundary of a constructed underground storage facility or the middle line of a drainage channel within the storage area of a managed underground storage facility.
-This insertion aims to streamline the permitting process for recovery wells by clarifying the conditions under which the area of impact is determined.
+The proposed bill, if enacted, would amend current statutes regarding the recovery of stored water within Arizona's active management areas (AMAs).
+Specifically, it would require the Director of the Arizona Department of Water Resources (ADWR) to assume that a recovery well is located within the area of impact of stored water if the applicant does not submit a separate hydrologic study.
+This assumption would apply if the recovery well is situated on land permitted to operate as a groundwater savings facility or within one mile of specified locations, including the exterior boundary of a constructed underground storage facility or the middle line of a drainage channel within the storage area of a managed underground storage facility.

 Statutes affected: